10 Strength Training Tips For Runners, By A Sports Therapist

 If running is your main goal, then your strength program should complement it, not hinder it.

-You can gradually increase your strength while focusing on running, but if you want to double your max deadlift by the end of the year whilst training for an ultramarathon, you may find one of those goals suffers due to injury or burnout.
+You can gradually increase your strength while focusing on running, but if you want to double your max deadlift by the end of the year while training for an ultramarathon, you may find one of those goals suffers due to injury or burnout.

 #7: Make It Fun

 Running is undeniably fun, at least most of the time.
-The gym can be too!
+The gym can be, too!

 If you are used to flowing down a mountain trail at high speeds, with the wind in your hair and adrenaline coursing through your veins, the gym can seem a bit dull.